 When this command is applied, PyCharm refreshes the status of each file, no matter whether the file has been changed from PyCharm itself or using any other application.

 When working under Perforce control, you can run refresh in two modes:

-Force Refresh considers all the changes made to project, both from PyCharm and from any other application, for example, right through p4v client.
+- Force Refresh considers all the changes made to project, both from PyCharm and from any other application, for example, right through p4v client.

 The status of a file is refreshed only in accordance with the changes in your local workspace.
 Any changes on the server can be reflected only through synchronization.

 - On the main menu, choose .